korpling/pepperModules-TCFModules/README.md

 The importer maps each TCF layer to an SLayer object in Salt.
 Attributes refering to the TCF layer are stored as meta annotations on the SLayer itself without using a namespace.
-All annotations contained in the TCF layer are imported as annotations on SToken and/or SSpan objects where the annotation's namespace is (in most cases, cf. table below) the SLayer's name and the annotation's name is the tag's name without the xml namespace or the attributes name.
+All annotations contained in the TCF layer are imported as annotations on SToken, SSpan and SStructure objects where the annotation's namespace is (in most cases, cf. table below) the tag's name without the xml namespace and the annotation's name is the attribute's name.
 E.g.:
 ```xml
 <constituent cat="VVFIN" ID="c_1" tokenIDs="t_1"/>
 ```
-In this case the token is annotated with syntax::cat="VVFIN" in the salt model.
+In this case the token is annotated with syntax::cat="VVFIN" in the Salt model.
 An overview of all TCF-Layers and according SLayers can be found in the following table:

 |TCF layer|namespace of annotation|node annotation names|edge annotation names|meta annotations on SLayer|
 |---------|-----------------------|---------------------|---------------------|--------------------------|